zhangjiemin000/fritz-models/image_labeling/README.md

 You can add image labeling to your app for free at [www.fritz.ai](https://www.fritz.ai/features/image-labeling.html?utm_campaign=fritz-models&utm_content=image-labeling).
 The ready-to-use image labeling APIs can produce over 600 different labels.

-If you'd like to train a custom image labeling model using your own data, templates are available via our [Premium plan](https://www.fritz.ai/pricing/?utm_campaign=fritz-models&utm_content=image-labeling).
+If you'd like to train a custom image labeling model using your own data, pre-packaged, easy to use notebooks are available via our [Premium plan](https://www.fritz.ai/pricing/?utm_campaign=fritz-models&utm_content=image-labeling).
 For more information, contact us at [help@fritz.ai](mailto:help@fritz.ai).

 ## What's next?